Whether you’re trying to lose weight, gain muscle or stay strong and healthy as you age, protein is vital.

 More from U.S. News

-Update 03/22/21: This article was previously published and has been updated with new information.
+Update 12/24/21: This story was previously published at an earlier date and has been updated with new information.